munificent/craftinginterpreters/book/functions.md

 ^code visit-return

 If we have a return value, we evaluate it, otherwise, we use `nil`.
 Then we take that value and wrap it in a custom exception class and throw it.
-That class is:

 ^code return-exception

-It's a wrapper around the return value, with the accoutrements that Java requires for a runtime exception class.
+This class wraps the return value with the accoutrements Java requires for a runtime exception class.
 The weird super constructor call with those `null`s and `false`s disables some JVM machinery that we don't need.
-Since we're using our exception class for <span name="exception">control flow</span>
-and not actual error handling, we don't need overhead like stack traces.
+Since we're using our exception class for <span name="exception">control flow</span> and not actual error handling, we don't need overhead like stack traces.

 <aside name="exception">